bootstrap-vue/bootstrap-vue/src/components/table/README.md

 ### Row event accessibility

-Note the following row based events/actions are not considered accessible, and should only be used if the functionality is non critical or can be provided via other means:
+Note the following row based events/actions (available with `<b-table>` and `<b-table-lite>`) are not considered accessible, and should only be used if the functionality is non critical or can be provided via other means:

 - `row-dblclicked`
 - `row-contextmenu`